Why else would I look into a mirror, and all of the sudden a greying old lady with a double chin be looking back at me?

 2 pieces of broken mirror that had been saved since we bought it.
 (They had been duct-taped on.)
 All of these treasures were painstakenly re-attached.

 Fortunately the mirror pieces were up high, and easily disguised, with a few reproduction vintage postcards and pictures.
+OH my lovelies, you were SO well worth waiting for.

 Even the husband likes you.